Please check the errata for any errors or issues reported since publication.

 Furthermore, while implementations are free to introduce new types of Objects beyond those defined by the Activity Vocabulary, interoperability issues can arise when applications rely too much on extension types that are not recognized by other implementations.
 Care should be taken to not unduly overlap with or duplicate the existing Object types.

 When an implementation uses an extension type that overlaps with a core vocabulary type, the implementation MUST also specify the core vocabulary type.
-For instance, some vocabularies (e.g. The Good Relations Vocabulary) define their own classes for describing locations.
+For instance, some vocabularies (e.g. The Good Relations Vocabulary) define their own types for describing locations.
 An implementation that wishes, for example, to use a

 http://purl.org/goodrelations/v1#Location as an object type MUST also identify the object as being a